IDEA4RC/v6-idea4rc-installation-scripts/README.md

 ## Getting Started
-These instructions will get you a running vantage6 node that is connected to the BLUEBERRY server.
+These instructions will get you a running vantage6 node that is connected to the IDEA4RC server.

 ### Prerequisites

-- The scripts are designed to run on an Oracle Linux 8 Machine (server edition).
+- The scripts are designed to run on an Ubuntu 22 machine (server edition).
 - During installation it requires internet access to download the necessary packages.
 - `sudo` permissions (you might get prompted for your password during the installation process).
 - Install git:
     ```
-    sudo dnf update -y
+    sudo apt update -y
-    sudo dnf install git -y
+    sudo apt install git -y
     ```
-- A running OMOP database at the same machine.
-This can either be a local database or a database running in a docker container.
-During the installation process you will be asked which flavor you use.
-If you use a docker container, you need the container name.
+- A running instance from the OHDSI API server.
+During configuration you will be promted to provide connection details.

 ### Installing
 Go to the home directory of the user that has `sudo` permissions and execute the